 (Disclaimer: Pokemon and its characters are the property of The Pokemon Company, Game Freak, and Nintendo.
 I do not own any of the rights.
-This Disclaimer goes for not only this chapter, but the ones to follow.)
+This Disclaimer goes for not only this chapter but the ones to follow.)

-The Lost Chronicles of Giovanni – Chapter 1: Born With Choices
+The Lost Chronicles of Giovanni

 -Clint Ketchum, Final Journal Entry

 Despite the fact that it was the tallest structure in all of Hoenn, Sky Pillar was incalculably distanced from the rest of the region's landmass.
-The vacant tower resided on an island, one casted out to the unpredictable tides of the sea's boundless body.
+The vacant tower resided on an island, one cast out to the unpredictable tides of the sea's boundless body.
 Nightfall was imminent but the foggy winds were gravid with extreme potency, causing the ocean waters to shudder violently.

 In addition to these pressing conditions, the Night of the Black Moon was at hand.
 At this time, like any other New Moon, the unilluminated portion of the Moon was facing almost directly towards Earth, so that the Moon was not visible to the naked eye.
 However, the only difference from the yearly lunar vanity was the unnatural powers it shed, according to the prophecy.

 Metsuma was standing on the top of the ancient tower, looking out to the setting sun with his hands symmetrically entwined behind his backside.
 He seemed so absorbed in thought and turned his head to the horizon as the last glimpse of sunset fell below the horizon.
 The evening weather conditions picked up.
 A cold harsh wind from the North blew with strength.
 But Metsuma looked beyond it all again, returning to his paradise, along with his world of riches and freedom that was bound to arrive soon enough.
 Meanwhile, the moon was unseeable, just to his liking.

 "Tonight is the night," he whispered to himself.
 "All I need now... is Clint."